VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro0.md

 # Chapter 10.0 - Things You Should Know

-Knowing how to progamm will give a you deep control over the most advanced tool mankind has ever made: The computer.
+Knowing how to progam will give a you deep control over the most advanced tool mankind has ever made: The computer.
 More over, because we use computers as extensions of our own minds (and as a collective, with the Internet) it will literally expand your ability to process information as you're no longer limited to the inputs and computation systems that other programmers have built for you.

 You'll also be able to make computers solve problems, do repetative tasks, and allow you to express artistic ideas in ways that are hard to grasp before you've started.
 I can't express in text how amazing some of the things I've seen thrown together in an afternoon by a single programmer are.

- So, yeah, programming is really fucking awesome.
+So, yeah, programming is really freakin' awesome.
 Unfortunately, it's also pretty hard for most people is it will make you use your brain in ways you're not used to.
 So, before we ever write a line of code, let's talk about why learning to program is difficult.

 ## Why is programming hard?